-I am working on a range of topics in nineteenth-century Danish cultural history.
-I have been thinking particularly about colonialism and the Danish empire, the movement of objects and Danish conceptions of nationhood, and relations between art and other cultural debates.
-My next article will concern the painter Martinus Rørbye and irony.
+Much of my current research concerns nineteenth-century Danish cultural history, particularly colonialism and the Danish empire, the movement of objects and Danish conceptions of nationhood, and relations between art and other cultural debates.

-‘H. J. Rink and the Circulation of Images in Mid-Nineteenth-Century Greenland,’ in Michael Hatt and Margit Thøfner, eds., Art Through Denmark, special issue of Art History, forthcoming, 2020
+‘Picturing and Counter-Picturing in Mid-Nineteenth-Century Colonial Greenland,’ in Michael Hatt and Margit Thøfner, eds., Art Through Denmark, special issue of Art History, 2020

-‘Zahrtmann’s Symposium: Ethics, History and Desire,’ in Rasmus Kjærboe, ed., Queer Zahrtmann, in Perspective, forthcoming, 2019
+‘Zahrtmann’s Symposium: Ethics, History and Desire,’ in Rasmus Kjærboe, ed., Queer Zahrtmann, in Perspective, 2019

-Victoria’s Self-Fashioning: curating the royal image for dynasty, nation and empire is a major research collaboration between the History of Art department and Historic Royal Palaces (Principal Investigator is Dr. Joanna Marschner, senior curator at Kensington Palace, and I am the Co-Investigator).
-The project explores Queen Victoria’s curation of her own image, and the consequence of this for monarchy, nation and empire from the nineteenth century to the present.
-The project will bring to light Victoria’s own agency in self-fashioning, and so challenge the orthodox view of her as detached from public life and the political shaping of the monarchy.
+Victoria’s Self-Fashioning: curating the royal image for dynasty, nation and empire was a major research collaboration between the History of Art department and Historic Royal Palaces (Principal Investigator was Dr. Joanna Marschner, senior curator at Kensington Palace, and I was the Co-Investigator).
+Details of the project can be found here.